neuropathbasel-pub/CnQuant/README.md

 ```

 Replace C:\path\to\store\wsl\images with where you want to store the WSL2 image and C:\path\to\cnquant.tar with the path to the downloaded image.

+>[!TIP]
+>You may change settings for CnQuant apps in WSL2 by modifying /home/cnquant/.env file

 3. Copy Sentrix ID pairs:
 - Place your Sentrix ID pairs and reference IDAT files in the same directory.